tswayne/react-helper/README.md

 ## In progress features:

 _I am creating this for use in my own project, so this will be progressing quickly_
-* Webpack management:  To make it even faster for you to plug in this library and hit the ground running with react, I'm going to include some tools to handle webpack
-* CLI tools: Make an opinionated CLI that sets everything you need up which gets you to writing react in seconds.

 ## Shout out!
 This library is inspired by React On Rails (https://github.com/shakacode/react_on_rails), a library that makes it insanely easy to add react to a Rails application.